kouprlabs/voltaserve/README.md

 >
 > Voltaserve supports [WebDAV](https://en.wikipedia.org/wiki/WebDAV) and by default it listens on port `8082`.

-### The App for Mac, iPad and iPhone
+### The App for Mac, iPhone and iPad

 Download on the [App Store](https://apps.apple.com/app/id6744360805), or the [Mac App Store](https://apps.apple.com/mac/app/id6744360805).

 Watch [Murph in action](https://youtu.be/sCfvdj49WBw) on the iPad and iPhone, or a [walkthrough video](https://youtu.be/RpHp0OEa_o8) of various capabilities.

-Voltaserve’s app defines a gold standard; it’s fully native, optimized for Mac, iPad and iPhone, features a slick user interface with real-time updates, and is built using Apple’s flagship framework, SwiftUI.
+Voltaserve’s app defines a gold standard; it’s fully native, optimized for Mac, iPhone and iPad, features a slick user interface with real-time updates, and is built using Apple’s flagship framework, SwiftUI.

 After launching the app, you’ll be asked to review and accept the Privacy Policy and Terms & Conditions.